jasonflorentino/you-up/README.md

 ### First, a note about security

 The app runs entirely in the browser and stores the stuff you give it in your browser's `localstorage`.
-This is great because no data is being sent anywhere, and yet your list of friends persists across reloads and revists.
-However, **`localstorage` is not a secure store.** Apps and sites in other tabs also have access to `localstorage` — Don't input anything you wouldn't mind them (or anyone else for that matter) seeing.
-Although it all lives in your browser, consider this data open to anybody who wants to find it.
+This is great because no data is being sent anywhere, and yet your list of friends can persist across reloads and revists.
+However, **`localstorage` is not a secure store.** While the `localstorage` object the browser gives us is specific to this URL, it's unencrypted and freely accessible to anyone with physical access to the device — Don't store any sensitive information in here.
+This also means that if you clear your browser data/cache, you may lose your list!

 ### And now the rest